PeaceFounder/CryptoGroups.jl/README.md

 # CryptoGroups
 [![Build Status](https://travis-ci.com/PeaceFounder/CryptoGroups.jl.svg?branch=master)](https://travis-ci.com/PeaceFounder/CryptoGroups.jl)

  Cryptographic groups which can be used for Diffie-Hofman key exchange protocol and other algorithms.
-Also contains an algorithm for the secret generation.